secretstartups/handbook/quality/risk-mapping/index.html.md

 | Feature/Dependencies | Cross-group work not being prioritised in a timely manner    | Delayed deliverables, reduced customer satisfaction, reduced team productivity |  |  |  | Cross-group dependency tracking, communication coordination |

-The above risks listed are  generified for the teams to adjust according to their own specific challenges.
+The above risks listed are generalized for the teams to adjust according to their own specific challenges.
 The team should also devise a mitigation/contingency plan for each risk and a strategy to implement and monitor these efforts.
 They could create their own team's risk map project and use the issue tracker to track each risk.

-Also, to help visualise the risks priority, it is recommended to input these in a [visual risk map](https://docs.google.com/presentation/d/1T_9mMQuBHeQzgXIZdV5asicW6h8z_10kbqJYswzJCjM/edit?usp=sharing).
+If desired, a team or group could input these in a [visual risk map](https://docs.google.com/presentation/d/1T_9mMQuBHeQzgXIZdV5asicW6h8z_10kbqJYswzJCjM/edit?usp=sharing).
 [Here's](https://docs.google.com/presentation/d/1d3RoC7Tp1qoQrv1sldjgC9Q0u5ODkSo50ECS0dS9XIo/edit?usp=sharing) an example of a complete visual risk map.

 The team can iterate on this exercise by expanding it to their product categories, having a more granular understanding on the risks and challenges of each feature.